AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/graph-node.md

 ### Step 1: Set the `GRAPH_NODE_IP` Environment Variable

-Since we are using a local network, set the `GRAPH_NODE_IP` environment variable to the IP address of the Graph Node:
+Since we are using a local network, set the `GRAPH_NODE_IP` environment variable to the IP address of the Graph Node (which is the same as the frontend node):

 ```bash
 export GRAPH_NODE_IP=$(terraform -chdir=terraform/multipass output -raw frontend_ip)